Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE: Nonlinear IPDE and Feynman--Kac formula

-We notice that the PDE \reff{PDEnondepva} involves only differential terms in the variable $a$.
-Therefore, we can freeze the terms $(t,x)\in[0,T)\times\R^d$ in the PDE \reff{PDEnondepva}, i.e. we can take test functions not depending on the variables $(t,x)$ in the definition of the viscosity solution, as shown in the following Lemma.
+We notice that the PDE (\ref{PDEnondepva}) involves only differential terms in the variable $a$.
+Therefore, we can freeze the terms $(t,x)\in [0,T)\times\R^d$ in the PDE (\ref{PDEnondepva}), that is, we can take test functions not depending on the variables $(t,x)$ in the definition of the viscosity solution, as shown in the following lemma.